Woo Hoo Witchy Woman…

 Woo Hoo Witchy Woman she got the moon in her eye…

-Hi Witchy friends, I would like to share an excerpt about my meeting with one of the witches somewhere in the beginning of my initiation into the sorcerer’s world.
+Hi Witchy friends, I would like to share an excerpt about my meeting with one of the witches somewhere at the beginning of my initiation into the sorcerer’s world.
 The witches helped me to bring my ability to consciously dream on full capacity and made me aware of the connection between dreaming and sexual energy.

 And don’t forget, in the dream world anything is possible.
-Under guidance of my mentor the sorcerer Running Deer I made the impossible possible and even managed to transform into an elf.
+Under the guidance of my mentor the sorcerer Running Deer I made the impossible possible and even managed to transform into an elf.

 “I am about to depart, when out of the corner of my eye, my attention is drawn toward a group of women.
 Hanging around looking bored, it seems like they have been waiting for the bus for ages.

 I dig my heels in the ground.
 “Whoa, hold on a minute.”
 I stop the eagle who was about to take me to the wind direction, pointed at by the woman in the street.